Sanwal873/Text-Mining-Harry-Potter-Book2/README.md

  To use the script of Book 2 for sentimental analysis, we must clean our data and perform several preprocessing task such as removing stopwords, removing any alphanemuric characters and number , lemmatization and stemming.

  # End Notes:
- In this project, We created social network maps and performed sentimental analysis of book 2 by using R programming.
+ In this project, I created social network maps and performed sentimental analysis of book 2 by using R programming.
- First, We cleaned our data by performing per processing tasks and then used R to create social network maps and generate sentimental analysis of Book 2.
+ First, I cleaned our data by performing per processing tasks and then used R to create social network maps and generate sentimental analysis of Book 2.